billwestfall/logic_book/README.md

 # logic_book

-going through The Logic Book by Merric, Bergmann, etc. , and use applicable languages to script out the examples (staring with Sage)
+going through The Logic Book by Merric, Bergmann, etc. , and use applicable languages to script out the examples (starting with Sage)